ITRS-Group/cordial/gdna/README.md

   gdna-data:
 ```

-Next, remember to login to the ITRS docker registry if you have not already done so:
+Next, login to the ITRS docker registry if you have not already done so:

 ```bash
 docker login docker.itrsgroup.com -u username@example.com
 ```

-If you are going to use the email feature, then you should save encrypted credentials for your email server in your `geneos` credentials file.
+If you are going to use the email feature, then you should now save encrypted credentials for your access to your email server in the `geneos` credentials file.
 Do this like this:

 ```bash
 geneos login smtp.example.com -u username@example.com
 ```

 You will be prompted for the password to use and these details are saved in the `credentials.json` file referred to in the `docker-compose.yml` file above.
 The password is encrypted using AES256 and the key file it uses it created if one doesn't exist.
-The security is in the key file, and this should be only accessible to the user (permissions 0400).
+The security is in the key file, and this should be only accessible to the user (with default permissions 0400).

-Then, to pull the latest image and run it in the foreground (which you will want to do to, to test it at least the first time as the configuration can be challenging):
+Then, pull the latest image and run it in the foreground (which you will want to do to, to test it at least the first time as the configuration can be challenging):

 ```bash
 $ docker compose up